DobbyCheng/CSCB07-Project-Group_8/README.md

 # CSCB07-Project

+#hamed making edits

-Nov, 28 Lin Zheng Notes
+#Nov, 28 Lin Zheng Notes
 Uploaded the project and made several changes
 1.update the database of complaint
 2.update the layout of student home page and admin home page, add button for log out